swucim/top10dr/README.md

 # top10dr

-This is a web spider constructed with scrapy to crawl www.top10dr.com data.
+This is a web spider developed with scrapy to crawl www.top10dr.com data.